MIC-DKFZ/medicaldetectiontoolkit/experiments/tutorial.md

 the batch is a dictionary with (at least) keys: `"data"`, `"pid"`, `"class_target"` (as well as `"seg"` if using segmentations).
     - `"data"` needs to hold your image (2D or 3D) as a numpy array with dimensions: (b, c, y, x(, z)), where b is the batch dimension (b = batch size), c the channel dimension (if you have multi-modal data c > 1), y, x, z are the spatial dimensions; z is omitted in case of 2D data.
+Since the batchgenerators package uses shape convention (x,y,z), please make sure you switch augmentation settings explicitly affecting x and y (like rotation angle) accordingly.
     - `"seg"` has the same format as `"data"`, except that its channel dimension has always size c = 1.
     - `"pid"` is a list of patient or sample identifiers, one per sample, i.e., shape (b,).
     - `"class_target"` which holds, as mentioned in preprocessing, class labels for the RoIs.
 It's a list of length b, holding